 Designed to provide the student with the knowledge and skills necessary to properly plan a menu and the physical food service layout to produce and serve that menu.
 Topics to be covered will relate to traditional, specialty and "trendy" menu types along with the proper production and service layout.
 The student will create a business plan for establishing a food service operation.
 Fall semesters only.

-This course is designed for students who have successfully completed a basic food preparation principle course.
+This course is designed for students who have successfully completed a basic food preparation principle course and a quantity food preparation/restaurant operations course.
 The course will provide the fundamentals for operating and working in a catering organization.
 Through the operation of an on-campus curriculum-based catering organization, the student will rotate through all positions within a catering business.
-Students will also develop skills in special areas of food preparation such as hors d'oeuvres, baking and pastry.
-American and International cuisines.
-Prerequisites: FSA 100 and 103.
+Students will also develop skills in special areas of food preparation such as hors d'oeuvres, baking and pastry, American, and International cuisines.
+Prerequisites: FSA 100, 103, and 104.
+Approved uniform required.
 Fall semesters only.

 This course focuses on the principles and techniques of chocolate tempering and preparing chocolate pralines, truffles, and chocolate-dipped candies utilizing a variety of different chocolates, fillings, and decorating techniques.
 Students will have the opportunity to design and create chocolate showpieces and amenities, using chocolate and various decorating techniques.
 Prerequisite: FSA 103 or advanced culinary or pastry skills.
 Approved uniform required.